-This coming spring, a popular Primetime Emmy Award-winning Netflix series returns featuring some serious eye-candy for their new season.
+Last spring, this popular Primetime Emmy Award-winning Netflix series returned featuring some serious eye-candy for their new season.
 Hello, Chef’s Table: Pastry.
 The documentary-style show typically pours deep into the lives, minds, and kitchens of several chefs each season.
-If you haven’t yet caught up on the last episodes, get to it!
+If you haven’t yet caught up on the episodes, get to it!

-To whet your appetite as we await its release, I’ve decided to highlight some of our very own trailblazing pastry stars.
 The South Florida dining scene continues to steadily pick up steam and bask in some well-deserved nationwide attention.
 Surprisingly, even with all of our city’s accolades, we don’t often hear much about the highly-skilled pastry chefs who are behind the scenes and such an integral part of that recognition.
 It’s time to change that.
+I’ve decided to highlight some of our very own trailblazing pastry stars.
 I took some time to chat with these incredible women about what drives and inspires them.
 I, for one, am confident their enthusiasm, zest, and quest for success will continue to take them far.

 Dallas Wynne Stubborn Seed